ckan/ckan/doc/authorization.rst

 .. versionchanged:: 2.0
    Previous versions of CKAN used a completely different authorization system.

-Authorization in CKAN is controlled in a number of ways.
+Authorization in CKAN can be controlled in three ways:

-* Organizations
+1. Organizations
-* Config settings
+2. Config settings
-* Authorization functions
+3. Authorization functions

-This document aims to explain them.
+The following sections explain each of the three methods in turn.

 Organizations
 -------------